cjbassi/gotop/README.md

 - Grandpa [top](http://sourceforge.net/projects/unixtop/).
 Written 36 years ago, C, installed by default on almost every Unix descendant.
 - [bashtop](https://github.com/aristocratos/bashtop), in pure bash!
 Beautiful and space efficient, and [deserves special comment](docs/bashtop.md).
-- [bpytop](https://github.com/aristocratos/bpytop), aristocratos, the author of bashtop, rewrote it in Python in mid-2020; it's the same beautiful interface, and a very nice alternative.
+- [bpytop](https://github.com/aristocratos/bpytop), @aristocratos, the author of bashtop, rewrote it in Python in mid-2020; it's the same beautiful interface, and a very nice alternative.
 - [htop](https://hisham.hm/htop/).
 A prettier top.
 Similar functionality.
 16 years old!
 - [atop](https://www.atoptool.nl/).
 Detailed process-focused inspection with a table-like view.
 Been around for 9 long years.
 - [iftop](http://www.ex-parrot.com/~pdw/iftop/), a top for network connections.
 More than just data transfer, iftop will show what interfaces are connecting to what IP addresses.
 Requires root access to run.